 I am interested in supporting healing practitioners, organizers and cultural workers who want to build skills and practice in working with the impact of trauma in their communities.
 I am especially interested in working with bodyworkers to move from individualized practices to collective practices or kin-based practices.
 I am also deeply committed to supporting Black, indigenous, people of color, trans and nonbinary people interested in these practices.

 My ancestral lineages represent the colonizer and the colonized.
 I am descended from southern and western european people and from people native to this land.
 I spend a lot of time talking with and learning from all of my ancestors.
 I am a queer woman on the other side of menopause who was raised white and uses she/her pronouns.
 I have experienced early and deep grief and loss and I have experienced different kinds of violence directed towards my body as well as the people around me.
+I am also loved really, really well.
 These are some of the things that inform how I do my work.
 I have almost always lived in midwestern spaces.
 I come from a mixed class background.
 I am currently able-bodied but have been in family with and continue to be in family with people living with disabilities.
 As a bodyworker, I feel pretty fiercely (and oh how many mistakes I make) about constantly uprooting ableism in this work.
 I am a mother, oh how I love being a mother.
 And I love the butch Brazilian woman I’ve lived with for a quarter of a century.
 I believe that identity is not an individual thing but a collective thing, meaning, my identities are as much about the people I share them with as it is about the things I tell you, here, on this page.